Postgraduate Course: Ecosystem Resilience and Extreme Events (BIME11137)

 On completion of this course, the student will be able to:

-- Have an in-depth understanding of ecosystem resilience, from both a theoretical and a practical point of view.
+- Have a critical understanding of ecosystem resilience, from both a theoretical and a practical point of view.

-- Be aware of the relationships between ecosystem complexity and resilience and be comfortable discussing the various theories that describe these relationships.
+- Critically evaluate the relationships between ecosystem complexity and resilience and be comfortable discussing and examining the various theories that describe these relationships.

-- Have some insight into the practical ways in which ecologists can study ecosystem resilience and the response of ecosystems to extreme events.
+- Demonstrate knowledge of the practical ways in which ecologists can study ecosystem resilience and the response of ecosystems to extreme events.

-- Be aware of restoration techniques and the impact that management can have on ecosystem resilience.
+- Have in-depth knowledge of restoration techniques and the impact that management can have on ecosystem resilience.

 |Allesina, S. & Tang, S. (2012).
 Stability criteria for complex ecosystems.
 Nature 438, 205-208.|